 Common Name: Water Bush

-Myoporum montanum is a Evergreen Shrub up to 2.00 metres tall.
+Myoporum montanum is an evergreen shrub that can grow up to 2.00 metres tall.

 Although no records of toxicity have been found for this species, the fruits of at least some members of this genus are known to contain liver toxins and can be harmful in large quantities[